rburawes/webtutorials/README.md

 2. Have a copy of Eclipse, here I've used Kepler.
 3. Import the projects.
 4. Make sure you're using Glassfish as the container for the app.

+Note: Using Glassfish server admin add the following for Queue connection factory and and Queue destination.

+	a. jms/GreetingQueueFactory
+	b. jms/GreetingQueue